hasindu2008/slow5/docs/tutorial.md

 ---

 **channel_number** | string\
 This simply indicates the channel that this read was sequenced in.
+It's stored as a string, but so far has only been used to represent numbers.

 ---